kylead10/linkedIn-clone/README.md

 # React + Vite

-A practice react project (not completed)
+A practice react project (not completed).